codingMustache/codingMustache/README.md

 ## Joke of the Day

-I couldn't get a reservation at the library.
-They were completely booked.
+What's the worst part about being a cross-eyed teacher?

+They can't control their pupils.

 ## Daily Trivia

-Which of the following is the oldest of these computers by release date?
+Which programming language shares its name with an island in Indonesia?
- 1. TRS-80
+ 1. Python
- 2. Commodore 64
+ 2. C
- 3. ZX Spectrum
+ 3. Jakarta
- 4. Apple 3
+ 4. Java

 <details>
   <summary>Answer</summary>
-  TRS-80
+  Java
 </details>